CGJennings/se3docs/docs/um-release-notes.md

 **Note:** If you have unusual graphics issues, you can disable all acceleration with the command line flag `-xDisableAcceleration`.

 **Windows: hardware acceleration is now disabled by default**
 Many graphics card drivers do not fully support the Direct3D-based acceleration that was previously used by default.
 The typical result is that parts of windows were repainted in the wrong places, making the application all but unusable.
 To avoid this confusing experience for new users, acceleration is now disabled by default.
 This may noticeably slow down the app on your device, particularly if you do not have a powerful CPU.
-You can opt into acceleration by adding the `-xEnableWindowsAcceleration` command line switch.
+You can opt in to acceleration by adding the `-xEnableWindowsAcceleration` command line switch.

 **Linux: XRender acceleration is now enabled by default, when supported**
 Previously, the default was to use OpenGL-based acceleration.
 In this version, XRender-based acceleration will be used instead if available.
 If this causes problems, you can revert to OpenGL acceleration by adding the command line switch `-xOpenGL`.